 Seniors Landlords Insurance covers you for a wide range of losses or damages incurred while renting out your property.
-It is used to protect you against the risk of natural disasters, theft or malicious damage, as well as damage due to burst or leaking water.
+It is used to cover you for loss or damage due to natural disasters, theft or malicious damage, as well as damage due to the sudden, unexpected or accidental escape of liquid.

 How much does this policy cost?